ePages-de/epages-devportal/_posts/2020/2020-05-15-constraints-and-freedom-writing-perfect-program.md

 Sum of the numbers = 5.5
 ```

-The error checking worked, the addition worked, so this program is perfect now, right?
-Well...
+The error checking worked, the addition worked, so our program is perfect now, right?
+Well... not really.
-not really.
 How about the number precision?

 ```